 It is a specification and standard for manufacturing low resistance single taps deemed suitable for low pressure water systems.

 It’s an extension of the bathroom vanity unit generally made of stone or glass with the intention of preventing the water from the basin splashing on to the wall immediately behind the basin.

-it supports the wash basin from the base of the floor and eliminates the needs for wall mounting the basin.
+It supports the wash basin from the base of the floor and eliminates the need for wall mounting the basin.
 Additionally, it enhances the aesthetics of the basin.

-stands for Annual Fuel Utilization Efficiency.
-It's a rating given to a product if it's able to absorb and utilize 90 percent of the fuel and effectively convert it into heating for your homes.
+Stands for Annual Fuel Utilization Efficiency.
+It's a rating given to a product if it's able to absorb and utilise 90 per cent of the fuel and effectively convert it into heating for your homes.

 Low Emissive possess the quality of reflecting heat that helps keeps a place cold during summers and warm during winters.

-It is a metal rail attached to the wall for hanging towels the heated version called Heated Towel Rail is used often to dry towels and also preventing the bathroom from getting damp.
+It is a metal rail attached to the wall for hanging towels.
+The heated version, called Heated Towel Rail, is used often to dry towels and also prevent the bathroom from getting damp.